WastewaterSCAN Dashboard

 • Optimize website to make sharing insights and data with stakeholders quicker and easier

-• Providing many stakeholders with trends and data insights very quickly
+• Need to provide many stakeholders with trends and data insights very quickly

 • Current process takes time and isn't efficient